A short story of revenge. 15 yrs plus. Strong Language & Themes.

 He smiled.
 So far so good.
 One last look to make sure he hadn’t been made and he slipped inside the club unseen, his hand held firmly in his jacket like a man with a wounded arm or a like a man packing heat.

-He sat at the bar hunched in a corner, hidden enough from the cameras but with a good line of sight to the empty booth that he knew she would soon occupy.
+He sat at the bar hunched in a corner hidden enough from the cameras but with a good line of sight to the empty booth that he knew she would soon occupy.
 She was a creature of habit though not a slave to time but she would at some point be here and she would take her usual booth.

 It was early for the club.
 Anything before ten was early.
 The place really didn’t kick off until midnight and then there would be wall to wall pussy, testosterone and wads of folded bank notes.
-A meat market fueled by coke and whores and fifty pound singles.
+A meat market fuelled by coke and whores and fifty pound singles.
 This was a gangsters paradise and right now the club was just the right side of busy.

 He could wait.
 He had waited this long.
 A couple more hours wouldn’t matter.